You are here

 New Fund to Support Community Through COVID-19

 Donate to fight COVID-19

 - In order to properly recognize all donors for their contributions, Vancouver Foundation will share your name and donation amount with the fund advisor unless you have checked the anonymous box on the donation form.

 - Your gift will be made available to make an immediate impact in the community.

-The first phase of funding will provide flexible operating grants to charities in regions most immediately impacted by COVID-19 that work to address the following priority areas:
+This stream is intended for front-line human service charities in regions most immediately impacted by COVID-19 that are working to address the following priority areas:

 - Immediate needs of low-income populations caused by COVID-19 related closures, including access to food, hygiene, housing and other basic needs.

 - The economic impact of reduced and lost work within the charitable sector.